CompuTec/computec-docs/docs/processforce/developer-guide/data-import/troubleshooting-ps/bill-of-materials-issues.md

 - In file BOM_Items.csv, find the BOM items for item SubFG & revision code00
 - Check which items are marked as SubcontractingItem = Y
-- Go to SAP B1 Client and open Item Master Data for each subcontracting item to check that the Stock Item field is unchecked
+- Go to SAP B1 Client and open Item Master Data for each subcontracting item to check that the Stock Item field is **unchecked**.

 **Resolution**

-When importing an external type Bill of Materials (BOM), one of the items marked as a subcontracting item can have the Stock Item field unchecked.
+When importing an external type Bill of Materials (BOM), one of the items marked as a subcontracting item can have the Stock Item field **unchecked**.